AyinSama/Oblivion/README.md

 ## Note

 1. It is not perfect at present.
-Especially code style and encrypt part.
+Especially `code style` and `encrypt part`.
-2. I will refactor the whole 'Oblivion' project in the future.
+2. I will refactor the whole `Oblivion` project in the future.

 ## Usage